Cheese Savoury Sandwich Filling

 Grated onion in a bowl

 Mix all the ingredients together in a bowl and add the mayonnaise.
-Add enough mayonnaise so that the filling is moist but not too runny.
+Add enough mayonnaise to bind the ingredients together into a creamy filling.
+Start with a small amount and add more if needed.

 Mayonnaise being added to grated cheese, carrots and onions in a bowl

-Season with salt and pepper.
-Adjust the seasoning to match your taste.
+Season with a little salt and black pepper to taste.

 Cheese savoury sandwiches on a plate with some salad next to them and a lacy napkin under the plate.